 Every time a credit card is used to pay for a good or service, the merchant will be charged an interchange fee ranging from 1 percent to 3 percent of the total charge.
 The name “interchange” refers to the complex payment network that facilitates these charges.
 And the fees associated with it vary, based on the number of transactions processed by the merchant.

-Brian Riley, director of the credit research group for Mercator Advisory Group, explained that while interchange fees may seem high, lowering them could do more harm than good.
-According to Riley, “in many studies on the Australian market, where the Reserve Bank imposed interchange price controls, few, if any, consumers benefited from the mandated reductions.”
+Brian Riley, director of the credit research group for Mercator Advisory Group, says that while interchange fees may seem high, lowering them could do more harm than good.
+“In many studies on the Australian market, where the Reserve Bank imposed interchange price controls, few, if any, consumers benefited from the mandated reductions,” Riley says.

 Riley is not alone in this belief.
-Rossman says, “The biggest threats to credit card rewards would be if interchange fees were capped—something that has happened in Europe on credit and debit cards but only debit cards in the U.S.”
+“The biggest threats to credit card rewards would be if interchange fees were capped, something that has happened in Europe on credit and debit cards, but only debit cards in the U.S.,” says Rossman.

 To understand why capping interchange fees could hurt consumers, you must understand some of the legislative forces that impact the credit card market.
-Specifically, the Durbin Amendment, added to the Dodd-Frank Act in 2010.
+Specifically, consider the Durbin Amendment, which was added to the Dodd-Frank Act in 2010.
 According to an economic brief released by the Federal Reserve Bank of Richmond shortly after its passage, the Durbin Amendment “had limited and unequal impact on reducing merchants’ costs of accepting debit cards, and … for some merchants [raised] costs.”